Jorenar/blog/_posts/2023-02-19-less-known-c.md

 ## X-Files

-This is essentially a variation on X-Macros.
-Quite simple to come up with: just think how to make templates in C.

-Despite seeing it from time to time in the wild (maybe even more frequently than X-Macros), until very recently it didn't even have a name.
+This technique is quite simple to come up with: just think how to make templates in C using `#include`.
+Despite seeing it from time to time in the wild (maybe even more frequently than X-Macros), seems that until very recently it didn't even have a name.

 [Here's an article](https://itnext.io/tutorial-generics-in-c-b3362b3376a3#e687)
 ([archive](https://archive.is/aTObh#e687)) by Chris Bazley, showcasing